zalando-incubator/stackset-controller/docs/howtos.md

 _Note:_ Based on the metrics type specified you may need to also deploy the [kube-metrics-adapter](https://github.com/zalando-incubator/kube-metrics-adapter) in your cluster.

-Following is an example using the `autoscaler` field to generate an HPA with CPU metrics and external metrics based on AmazonSQS queue size.
+Following is an example using the `autoscaler` field to generate an HPA with CPU metrics, Memory metrics and external metrics based on AmazonSQS queue size.

 ```yaml
 autoscaler: